danbev/learning-ai/notes/gptq.md

 quantanised model.
 This means that the model is trained with 32-bit precision and then quantanised to 8-bit precision.

+#### GGML (Georgi Gerganov Machine Learning)
-GGML models are optimized for CPUs.
+GGML models are optimized for `CPU`s.
 So the inference is done on CPUs and is faster on CPUS.
 The models can be slightly larger than GPTQ models.
 "GG" refers to the initials of its originator (Georgi Gerganov) and I think ML is just for machine learning.
 It is a [C library](https://github.com/rustformers/llm/blob/main/crates/ggml/README.md).

-GPTQ's are optimized GPUs.
+GPTQ's are optimized `GPU`s.
 So the inference is done on GPUs and is faster on GPUs.

-So depending on you execution environment you should choose the model that is optimized for that environment.
+So depending on your execution environment you should choose the model that is optimized for that environment.

-For example, on hugging face you might see multiple versions of a model but they have been build/optimized for GGML/GPTQ:
+For example, on hugging face you might see multiple versions of a model that have been build/optimized using GGML or GPTQ:
 ```
 https://huggingface.co/TheBloke/Llama-2-7b-Chat-GPTQ
 https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML
 ```
 This was something that has confused be in the past so it was nice to finally get an answer to what this suffixes mean.

 There is also a new format called [GGUF](https://github.com/philpax/ggml/blob/gguf-spec/docs/gguf.md) which is a replacement for GGML.

 ### AutoGPTQ
-This is a library from Huggingface which enables you to quantanise a pre-trained transformer models.
+This is a library from Huggingface which enables you to quantanise a pre-trained transformer model.
 There are other libraries that are specific to certain models but AutoGPTQ is a general library that can be used with many models.

 I'm just including the pip install command so that I can see the actual name of the python package.
 ```console